 While we do not support Corel products with our software, there are customers who use them with this software.
-For this reason, I would like to address how to set up our plugins in Corel PSP X2/X3.
+For this reason, I would like to address how to set up our plugins in Corel PaintShop Pro.

 When installing your plugins, set them up in their own directory, separate from anything else as shown below.

-You can name the folders whatever you choose.
+You can name the folders whatever you choose, but I chose 32 and 64-bit Plug-ins to keep things clear.

 For Corel PSP X2 / X3 you will need to point it to the folder with the 32-bit plugins as these two programs are not 64-bit compatible.
 To access the preferences for X2 / X3 select File > Preferences > File Locations.